hgarrereyn/Clairvoyance/README.md

 4. Run `node index.js` to launch the server
 5. Navigate to `http://localhost:8123`

+# Note

+Since Clairvoyance uses the bc19 internal api, it is buggy in the same way as the official viewer.
+Therefore, you may need to use Firefox in order to view certain replays.

 # About

 Clairvoyance is composed of a NodeJS/express backend and a mostly JavaScript frontend.